 In an inflationary economy, you can’t rely on short-term fixes.
 You need a better plan in advance.
 Proactive supplier management gives you that plan.

-Here are the 8 actionable ways to proactive supplier management.
+Here are a few actionable ways to build a proactive supplier management process.

 8 actionable ways to proactive supplier management